|Frequently Asked Questions

 2–4 people per bedroom, several study rooms, and a common living room and bathroom.

-Learning communities and living environments also might be a good fit for you!
+Learning communities also might be a good fit for you!
 Some learning communities are geared toward academic disciplines, and others are aimed at specific interests that you might have.
 One great option on south campus is the First Year Collegian Learning Community, which offers four different residence halls that have programming and activities specifically focused on first-year students.
 Programs may include late-night events, travel opportunities, and many occasions where you can meet other first-year students.

 How can I change my meal plan?